AndreaArduino/netcentric/README.md

 The first four entries in each row of the log file are:
 * remote address of the request's end user
 * X-Forwarded-For header
-* protocol used in the request: http or https
+* protocol used in the request
 * processing time for the request